diablodale/dp.docs/docs/_max/attributes/colormapres.md

 Specify the resolution width and height separated by any character except a period `.`

-> :memo: Not all sensors support all resolutions.
+> 📝 Not all sensors support all resolutions.
 Consult the
 > [hardware documentation](../../_hardware/sensors.md) for your
 > sensor to learn the supported resolution(s).
 Max objects like
 > jit.matrix can scale or crop plugin output to any resolution.